AkagiCritMagnet/Ys-VIII-randomizer-poptracker-pack/README.md

 Ys VIII: Lacrimosa of Dana is a game developped by Nihon Falcom.

 Seiren Shuffle is project in development by junglechief87, ooiale and Ballistixx99.
+Big thanks to them for their hard work.

-Big thanks to ☈ⒶⒹical ടquirrel on Steam for more than half of the map images.
+I want to also thank ☈ⒶⒹical ടquirrel on Steam for more than half of the map images.
 That spared me quite some time.